zys5945/StardewValleyMods-spacechase0/SpaceCore/docs/README.md

             * `Color` - Color, the color the screen should flash - ex. `{ "R": 0, "G": 0, "B": 255, "A": 255 }`
         * `UseForTriggerAction` - True to run a trigger action upon use, false otherwise.
 Default false.
         * `GiftableToNpcDisallowList` - A dictionary of NPC names to messages that should show when you try to gift the item to them, instead of them receiving the gift.
         * `GiftableToNpcAllowList` - A dictionary of NPC names to `true` for if you want that NPC allowed.
-If set, any NPCs not listed here will not be able to receive the gift, and instead will show the message from the folowing field.
+If set, any NPCs not listed here will not be able to receive the gift, and instead will show the message from the following field.
         * `GiftedToNotOnAllowListMessage` - The message to show for when the item is gifted to someone not on the allow list.
 Required if `GiftableToNpcAllowList` is set.
 (The disallow list is checked first, so you can still allow specific responses by certain NPCs.)
     * Crops - These are in `spacechase0.SpaceCore/CropExtensionData`
         * `YieldOverrides` - A little complex, but you can override each crop phase's harvestability with experience gained, the new phase it goes to, and the drops it has (including conditional drops).
 Example [here](https://gist.github.com/spacechase0/79f95bcd46160da9e52f5bc0c71329f4).